 The Sony DSCHX80 captures still images in jpg format and movies in full HD at a resolution of 1080p in stereo sound with the ability to reduce wind noise.
 It can connect directly to Wi-Fi hotspots and upload your images and movies with an Eye-Fi card.
 You also can control the camera remotely from your cell phone with the PlayMemories Mobile app and share images with NFC compatible devices.

-The Canon PowerShot SX730 includes a 20.3 MP 1/2.3 CMOS image sensor and an optical zoom lens with a range that extends from 24mm for wide angle shots to 960mm for tightly focused action and long distance photography.
-The digital zoom adds an additional 4X of magnification.
-The SX 730 does not have a viewfinder.
+The Canon PowerShot SX740 includes a 20.3 MP CMOS image sensor and an impressive 40x optical zoom with an Optical Image Stabilizer for sharp, steady results.
 It uses the LCD screen for composing shots.
 The LCD screen flips up to approximately 180°, however, so that you can see your image on the screen as you compose a selfie.
-A flip out LCD screen also lets you see your shot when you are holding the camera up high, down low, or to one side or the other.
+A flip-out LCD screen also lets you see your shot when you are holding the camera up high, down low, or to one side or the other.